HouzuoGuo/ham-radio-study/README.md

 Correct!

-## A.3 Electrical, electro-magnet, and radio theory - 4 questions
+## A.3 Electrical, electro-magnetism, and radio theory - 4 questions

 ### 10. Identify the circuit.